Ken's huge drip fed waste oil heater in the building process.

 This is because Paypal seems to only operate in USD in my case.
 New Zealand's if you aren't happy with this, we can do in NZ dollars just get in touch by sending your details via the above form and we'll be in contact.

-But really does this really matter, as the stuff's free anyway.
+But really does this really matter, as the oil is free.

 Thankyou to all that frequent this website.